flokoe/bash-hackers-wiki/docs/syntax/pe.md

 indirection, as it introduces parsing ambiguity with other parameter expansions that begin with `!`.
 Indirection is not possible in combination with any parameter expansion whose modifier requires a prefix to the parameter name.
-Specifically, indirection isn\'t possible on the `${!var@}`, `${!var*}`, `${!var[@]}`, `${!var[*]}`, and `${#var}` forms.
-This means the `!` prefix can\'t be used to retrieve the indices of an array, the length of a string, or number of elements in an array indirectly (see [syntax/arrays#indirection](../syntax/arrays.md#indirection) for workarounds).
+Specifically, indirection isn't possible on the `${!var@}`, `${!var*}`, `${!var[@]}`, `${!var[*]}`, and `${#var}` forms.
+This means the `!` prefix can't be used to retrieve the indices of an array, the length of a string, or number of elements in an array indirectly (see [syntax/arrays#indirection](../syntax/arrays.md#indirection) for workarounds).
 Additionally, the `!`-prefixed parameter expansion